sonupanchal0606/MicroservicesSample3/README.md

 - Subscribes to `ProductCreated` events
 - Consumes messages using `ProductCreatedConsumer` to update its own DB

+### ✅ Add Shared.Messages as a project reference to both:
+- ProductService.csproj
+- OrderService.csproj

 ---

 ## 🔄 Communication Flow